LeandroMascalhusk/LeandroMascalhusk/README.md

 - 🔭 I’m currently working at Controller BMS as Junior Systems Technician (System Support and Maintenance).

-- 🌱 I’m currently learning PHP, Python, JavaScript, CSS and HTML.
-I have 3 years of experience working with Databases (MySQL, PostgreSQL and SQL Server), Git and with maintenance on systems using C# language.
+- 🌱 I’m currently learning Python, JavaScript, CSS and HTML.
+I have 3 years of experience working with Databases (MySQL, PostgreSQL and SQL Server), Git and with maintenance on systems using C# language and .Net.

 - 🤔 Looking for a job as a developer.